After the Job Interview: Common Mistakes in Follow-Up MessagesPublié le 27 February 2020

 Once you decide to send a follow-up message, you must remember that it is still part of the hiring process and deserves the same high level of attention and care.
 Even though you’ve already done the big interview, it would be a mistake to view this as a short and inconsequential message.

-There are common mistakes that too many job applicants make when crafting their follow-up messages, ones that may cost you the very job they seek.
+There are common mistakes that too many job applicants make when crafting their follow-up messages, ones that may cost them the very job they seek.

 With that in mind, let’s review common mistakes in follow-up messages: